 Flexible research, faster development, scalable in an instant

 Welcome to the next generation of test.
 Moku:Pro delivers both performance and flexibility through sophisticated FPGA-based architecture, a high-bandwidth, low noise analog front end, and robust networking and storage.
 All of the instruments you need are available in an instant without compromising performance for flexibility.
 An innovative hybrid front-end design performs frequency-dependent signal blending from multiple ADCs, delivering exceptional noise performance from acoustic to radio frequencies.
-With 9 instruments on one hardware platform, engineers and researchers can streamline their test benches or even bring the lab home with them.
+With more than 10 instruments on one hardware platform, engineers and researchers can streamline their test benches or even bring the lab home with them.

 Moku:Pro is the most advanced system from the Moku suite of software defined instrument platforms.
 Harnessing the power of the FPGA combined with a high-quality analog front-end, Moku:Pro is able to host multiple instruments on a single hardware platform without sacrificing specs or precision.
 This approach to test equipment makes it possible to scale and expand the scope of research easily.
 With Moku:Pro, researchers and engineers already have the right tool for the job.